acomagu/chatroom-go-v2/README.md

 - Manage states of each users
 - Communicate with chat service, Facebook, LINE and the like.

-So, if you must keep datas over Topic or by users, you must write a bit more code.
+So, if you must keep data over Topic or for each users, you must write a bit more code.
 Generaly it will be creating instances of Chatrom for each user and use closure for `Topic` funcs, or use global variables.

 ```Go
 cr, ok := crs[userID]